Azure-Samples/blockchain/blockchain-development-kit/connect/iot/iot-hub/blockchain-workbench/ConfigureIoTDemo.md

             "value":
         }
     ],
-    "connectionId": ,
+    "connectionId": 1,
     "messageSchemaVersion": "1.0.0",
     "messageName": "CreateContractActionRequest"
 }

 ```

-Augment this with values from the Dynamic Content window to match the screenshot
+Augment this with values from the Dynamic Content window.

+The specific dynamic content to use for dynamic parts of the JSON can be found below -

+requestId - RequestId
+userChainIdentifier - UserChainIdentifier
+contractLedgerIdentifier- ContractLedgerIdentifier
+humidity - device.measurements.telemetry.Humidity
+temperature- device.measurements.telemetry.Temperature
-below -
+timestamp - TimstampInt

 ![](media/4bae35957565e503a9203cd37a120d42.png)